Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Demonstration of the Formulation Using a Triangular Reaction System

 \section{Demonstration of the Formulation Using a Triangular Reaction System}

 In this section, we present a concrete formulation of Nambu Non-equilibrium Thermodynamics (NNET) using a triangular reaction system as an illustrative example.
-The triangular reaction has historical significance as it served as a foundational model in Onsager's construction of non-equilibrium thermodynamics, particularly in the regime near equilibrium \cite{Onsager_1931}.
+The triangular reaction has historical significance, since it served as a foundational model in Onsager's construction of non-equilibrium thermodynamics, particularly in the near-equilibrium regime\cite{Onsager_1931}. \\

-We begin by describing the triangular reaction from the perspective of chemical kinetics and clarify that Onsager's theory assumes both the principle of detailed balance and a perturbative deviation from equilibrium.
+We first describe the triangular reaction from the viewpoint of chemical kinetics and recall how Onsager's formulation is recovered under the two standard assumptions of detailed balance and perturbative deviation from equilibrium.
+We then go beyond this limit by introducing a general nonlinear response expansion of the reaction dynamics. \\

-Subsequently, we extend the treatment beyond these limitations by developing the triangular reaction as a higher-order nonlinear response system.
-Through this extension, we show that the antisymmetric structure of the transport coefficients and the emergence of circulation arise naturally, thereby revealing a structure in which the reversible part can be systematically described via the Nambu bracket.
+The purpose of this example is not to rederive standard chemical kinetics or to claim that the dissipative description of chemical reactions is new\footnote{For a standard discussion, see \cite{degroot2013non}.}.
+Rather, the triangular reaction is used as a minimal example showing how cyclic components hidden beyond the assumptions of detailed balance and linear response can be separated into a Nambu-type circulation and an entropy-gradient contribution.